 The undetermined state for uncertainty is defined to be 1,000,000.0 (1.0e6).

-4.4.2.2 Tracking List

-The tracking list contains a simple list of the original elevation and uncertainty values from any node of the surface that has been modified to account for hydrographer over-rides of the basic surface definition (e.g., as originally computed by an algorithmic method).
-The tracking list dataset and corresponding information contained in the metadata exist to provide an audit trail record of changes made to the data by manual intervention.

-4.4.2.3 Extensions
+4.4.2.2 Extensions

 The Bathymetric Surface Product Specification is extensible.
 This includes both extensions to the content model and to the encodings supporting the content model.
 Extensions are optional coverages and not required for a file to be qualified nor do they invalidate a compliant product.
 Additional layers of information not related to the bathymetric scope of this product specification should be defined in separate S.100 and S.10x compliant layers.